Gary Kirsten

-Gary Kirsten (born 23 November 1967) is a South African cricket coach and former cricketer.
-He has coached the Indian Cricket Team as well as the South African Cricket team.
+Gary Kirsten (born 23 November 1967) is a South African cricket coach and former cricketer who was a member of the South Africa team that won the 1998 ICC KnockOut Trophy.

 Kirsten played 101 Test matches and 185 One Day Internationals for South Africa between 1993 and 2004, mainly as an opening batsman.
 His half brother Peter also played provincial cricket for Western Province, and then later for the South Africa cricket team which included the highlight of the 1992 Cricket World Cup.

 Kirsten was the coach of the Indian cricket team from 2008 to 2011, going on to win the 2011 Cricket World Cup.
 He was appointed as the coach of the South African cricket team in June 2011, and he stepped down in August 2013.
+For a brief period in 2024, he also coached the Pakistan national cricket team.

 Playing career

 Kirsten made his Test debut against Australia in Melbourne in 1993.
 He retired from international cricket in 2004 after crafting a match-winning 76 in his final innings, against New Zealand.
 Against the same country, he had made history by becoming the first-ever Protea to play in 100 Test matches.